Why Hiring for Potential (Not Just Experience) is Key in a Fast-Evolving Industry

 Experience Isn’t Enough Anymore

-In fast-moving sectors like life sciences, bioinformatics, and AI-driven drug discovery, hiring based solely on past experience is an outdated strategy.
+In fast-moving sectors like life sciences, hiring based solely on past experience is an outdated strategy.
 Scientific and technological advancements are accelerating, and many of the best candidates for tomorrow’s roles may not have a decade of direct experience today.
 Instead, companies need to focus on hiring for potential—candidates who have the adaptability, curiosity, and problem-solving ability to thrive in evolving environments.

 The Problem with Experience-Only Hiring